 I’m actively involved in British politics, both as a member of the Liberal Democrats and as a political commentator.
 I’ve edited Liberal Democrat Voice - the most-read independent website by and for Lib Dems – from May 2007 to January 2015 and remain a contributing editor to it.
 I write a fortnightly column for ConservativeHome and the ‘Underdog’ column for Total Politics magazine.
 I edited the 2013 publication, Coalition and Beyond: Liberal Reforms for the next Decade.
 I am currently a Research Associate at the liberal think-tank CentreForum.
-I was a city councillor for eight years in Oxford, including terms as executive member for finance and as deputy lord mayor.
+I was a city councillor for eight years in Oxford, from 2000 to 2008, including terms as executive member for finance and as deputy lord mayor.

 You can view the collection of my recent writings on politics by clicking here.

 Here’s a summary of my activities in elected and community politics …

 >> Elected to Oxford City Council in 2000, as Liberal Democrat representative for Headington ward, aged 23.
 Re-elected in 2002, and again in 2004 with 61% of the vote, with the highest vote and biggest majority in the city.

 >> Executive Member for Better Finances, Oxford City Council (2006-07): democratically accountable for Oxford city’s £221m budget, and responsible for the setting and collection of Council Tax, embedding of value-for-money services, and the setting and implementation of the approved Council budget.

 >> Chair, Finance Scrutiny Committee, Oxford City Council (2004-06).

 >> Oxford city Liberal Democrat group: Finance Spokesman (2004-07), Deputy Leader (2002-03); and Chair (2001-02).